List of NCAA Division I FBS conference championship games: Smaller conferences

-At the conclusion of the 2015 season, only the Big 12 and the Sun Belt Conference did not have championship games, as neither conference had the required minimum of 12 teams.
+At the conclusion of the 2015 season, only the Big 12 and the Sun Belt Conference (SBC) did not have championship games, as neither conference had the required minimum of 12 teams.
 In January 2016, the NCAA approved championship games for smaller conferences, provided the championship game features either (1) the top two teams at the end of a full round-robin conference schedule, or (2) the winners of each of two divisions, with each team playing a full round-robin schedule within its division.
 Following that change to NCAA rules, the Big 12 reinstated its championship game in 2017, operating with 10 teams in a single division while playing a full round-robin schedule.

-In 2017, the Sun Belt Conference grew to 12 members with the addition of Coastal Carolina.
-At that time, the Sun Belt operated with all teams in a single division but did not play a full round-robin schedule and did not hold a championship game.
+In 2017, the SBC grew to 12 members with the addition of Coastal Carolina.
+At that time, the SBC operated with all teams in a single division but did not play a full round-robin schedule and did not hold a championship game.
 The conference dropped to 10 football members after the football-only memberships of Idaho and New Mexico State were not extended following the 2017 season.
 The conference announced that it would begin playing a championship game in 2018, which it facilitated by splitting into two five-team divisions.
 Thus, 2018 was the first season that all FBS conferences held a championship game.

 Prior to the 2022 season, the NCAA gave conferences full freedom to determine the participants in their championship games.
 The Pac-12 scrapped its football divisions, effective immediately, on the very same day that the NCAA passed this rule change, soon followed by the MW and ACC effective in 2023.
+The Big Ten, MAC, and SEC all eliminated football divisions after the 2023 season, leaving the SBC as the only FBS conference using a divisional alignment in football.

+Beginning in the 2024-25 season the top 5 ranked winners of conference receive automatic bids to the College Football Playoff with the top 4 ranked conference champions receiving a bye to the second round.
+Since every conference champion is decided by a championship game as of that season, the games can serve as de-facto playoff qualification games.
+(Especially for teams in the power 4.)